 This post describes how to get the currently logged in user using ASP.NET Core.
-This is compared with how it’s done in .NET Framework.
-Background In .NET Core, a lot of things are done a bit differently.
+This is compared with how it’s done in ASP.NET Framework.
+Background In ASP.NET Core (and .NET Core in general), a lot of things are done a bit differently than what you might be used to if you’re coming from the .NET Framework world.
 That’s what I’ve been learning building more and more stuff with it, instead of good old .NET Framework.
-The learning curve is definitely there, but it’s not that bad – most of the things work in a similar fashion, but a huge number of details are different.
-In…Continue reading How to get current user in ASP.NET Core?
+The learning curve is definitely there, but it’s not that…Continue reading Current User in ASP.NET Core

 Modern SharePoint Online recently got a new, super useful and much-requested new feature: site footer.
 This little buddy now makes it possible to create informative, stylish and useful footer areas to your intranet sites.
 But what if you already implemented such a solution based on, say, SPFx extensions, and now you’ve got 2 footers?
 Well, you might want to disable one of those two.
 My guideline would be this: if you already have a custom/vendor solution for your footer, and it does what you need…Continue reading How to disable the footer in Modern SharePoint?